You Did Not Choose This

 In addition, your family members may reach out to other family members in the same position they are in.
-Further on in this chapter, we will discuss family relationships in more detail.
-However, before we move on to the next topic, I have to make sure that you truly hear me in your heart when I say this: Please reach out to someone the moment you find yourself considering even for a moment the possibility of ending your life.
+I have to make sure that you truly hear me in your heart when I say this: Please reach out to someone the moment you find yourself considering even for a moment the possibility of ending your life.

 Thoughts are like your mind taking a walk.
 The first time you think a thought, you are cutting a new path across unchartered neurologic fields.
 Every time you subsequently think that thought, you are forming a footpath that eventually becomes a broad paved road.
 This road becomes familiar over time, easier and easier to travel on.
 Do not allow this to happen to you.
 Do not allow yourself to make a decision that you can never take back when the proverbial night is at its darkest and you are all alone and your thoughts are driven by screaming pain.
 Those around you who you will leave behind depend on you for their very happiness and sanity to not walk down that road.

 National US Suicide Prevention Hotline: 1-800-273-8255.
 Anytime, 24/7.